diegomottadev/api-memo-test/README.md

-Backend for a memo test game using Laravel, GraphQL API, MySQL, and Docker.
+Welcome to the Memo Test back-end project!
+This backend for a memo test game using Laravel, GraphQL API, MySQL, and Docker.
 This server-side application handles game logic, data storage, and communication with the frontend, providing a seamless experience for players.
 The use of Laravel ensures a robust and scalable backend, GraphQL facilitates efficient data retrieval, MySQL serves as the database, and Docker simplifies deployment and management of the entire system.

 ## Prerequisites
 Docker and Docker Compose installed